dvisionlab/Larvitar/README.md

 - `tools/custom/editMaskTool` is a custom cornerstone tool for 2D visualization of segmentation masks with brush functionalities
 - `tools/custom/seedTool` is a custom cornerstone tool for 2D interactive seeding with custom colors and labels
 - `tools/custom/thresholdsBrushTool` is a custom cornerstone tool for handling thresholds in a brush tool
+- `tools/custom/Slice4DScrollMouseWheel` is a custom cornerstone tool for handling navigation of slices in a 4D DICOM series
 - `tools/default` default tools map and configuration
 - `tools/io` import and export functionalities for tools
 - `tools/main` tools main functionalities